 Tipping on cruise ships has changed a lot over the years.
-These days, most cruise lines add automatic gratuities to your bill, usually somewhere between $16 and $25 per person, per day.
-It’s convenient and ensures staff across different departments are paid fairly.
+These days, most cruise lines add automatic gratuities to your bill, usually somewhere between $16 and $21 per person, per day, with some premium or ‘all‑included’ packages effectively pushing that total closer to $25.

 But what do the crew actually prefer?
 Is handing over cash still the best way to say thanks?
 One former cruise waiter recently shared their view online, and it offers a fascinating behind-the-scenes look.